EmmaEwert/KITTY/docs/manual/tutorial.rst

 map-related images, tilesets, and tilemaps together makes it easier to maintain references and update the files as you make your game.

+.. figure:: images/tutorial-image-import.png
+	:align: center

 	Make sure to change the Texture Type in the image import settings to **Sprite (2D and UI)** – this takes care of proper scaling, and is the most fitting texture type for tiles and sprites.

-.. figure:: images/tutorial-image-import.png

 	If you're making a pixel art game, you also want to set the Filter Mode to **Point (no filter)**, and Compression to **None**.
 This keeps your pixels crisp.

 Tilesets
 ````````